The creativity of author, designer and publisher Ben Arogundade

 Regardless of the controversy, Saldana remains defiant.
 “It doesn't matter how much backlash I will get it,” she responded.
 “I will honor and respect my black community because that's who I am.”

-The number of people worldwide who Google the phrase, “Zoe Saldana ethnicity” each month.
+The number of people worldwide who Google the phrase, “Zoe Saldana’s ethnicity, nationality, race background & heritage”, each month.

-*All figures for “What Is Zoe Saldana's Ethnicity, Nationality, Heritage - The Stats”, supplied by Google.
+*All figures for “Actress Zoe Saldana’s Ethnicity, Nationality, Parents Race - According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.